uggla/rust-gopher-friend-cli/articles/article_02.md

 }
 ```

-As write_all() method returns a std::io::Error in case of failure and, we already implemented this conversion.
+As write_all() method returns a std::io::Error in case of failure, we already implemented this conversion.
 There is nothing more to do.

 ## Small refactoring to improve code